KernFerm/MediaHarbor/SECURITY.md

 - unsigned Windows installers may still trigger SmartScreen warnings
 - bundled tools like `yt-dlp` and `ffmpeg` should be kept up to date
-- `0.0.67` includes a refreshed bundled `yt-dlp.exe` and updated app dependencies
+- `0.0.80` includes refreshed bundled media tools and the current URL-validation and local-encryption hardening